MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-iot-edge-v2.md

 `string`.
 Required when `action == Deploy to IoT Edge devices`.
 Default value: `$(System.DefaultWorkingDirectory)/config/deployment.json`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Selects the deployment json file.
  If this task is in `release pipeline`, you need to set the location of the deployment file in artifact.
-(The default value works for most conditions).
+(The default value works for most conditions.)
  If this task is in a build pipeline, you must specify the deployment manifest output path.
 <!-- :::editable-content-end::: -->
 <br>